yuummmer/fairy-core/docs/getting-started.md

 - **Kata gallery**: See the [Kata gallery](katas/index.md) for small, focused examples that show FAIRy-core validating real-ish datasets
 - **CLI reference**: See [CLI usage](./cli.md) for detailed command documentation
 - **Report structure**: See [Reporting](./reporting.md) for detailed information about report formats
+- **Understanding errors**: See [Understanding FAIRy errors](./understanding-errors.md) for steward-facing guidance on interpreting validation results

+---

+## 8. Example scenario: Coming back from vacation

+You validated a large museum dataset with FAIRy before going on leave.
+When you return, you see three different ZIP files named:
+- `museum_export_final_v3.zip`
+- `museum_export_final_v3_copy.zip`
+- `museum_export_final_v3_clean.zip`

+By opening each FAIRy bundle and checking the `dataset_id` in the `manifest.json`:
+- `sha256:abcd…` (appears twice)
+- `sha256:efgh…` (unique)

+You can see that two bundles are identical and already validated, and one is a truly new dataset version.
+You only need to review the report for the new `dataset_id`.